 Appendicitis, as the name suggests, refers to acute inflammation of the appendix.
 Acute appendicitis can result in serious complications, usually relating to perforation, and is considered a surgical emergency.

 Appendicitis is the most common acute surgical problem in the pediatric population.
 In the United States, about 80,000 children are affected each year.
-While appendicitis can occur in children of any age, it is rare in children under 5 years of age and extremely rare in children under 3 years of age.
-The peak incidence occurs between the ages of 12 and 18.
+It’s diagnosed in about 8% in children presenting in the ER with acute abdomen.
+Appendicitis is very common in the second decade of the life, with only 5% of children diagnosed with appendicitis are younger than 5 years old, making its diagnosis is challenging.
 Appendicitis is slightly more common in boys.
 It also has a seasonal peak incidence during the autumn and spring months in the US.

 Etiology of Pediatric Appendicitis